John Creger is a professional player of:

 Since 1923, the college has been home to the Zeta of Virginia chapter of the Phi Beta Kappa Society, the nation's oldest academic honor society.

 Chi Beta Phi, the national science honorary society, was founded at Randolph–Macon in 1916.(2)

-During his tenure with Henrico, John developed one of the largest and most active string programs in Central Virginia.
+During his tenure with Henrico County public schools, John Creger developed one of the largest and most active string programs in Central Virginia.
 As a guest conductor for many All-County, Regional and Festival Orchestras throughout the State, John also served as adjudicator and chairmen for many such events.
 His compositions and arrangements for String Orchestra have been performed by numerous student groups throughout the area.

 His Electronic Music Lab, developed through a technology grant process, was the first such facility in the region, leading John to present on emerging technologies in the field of music production and performance at state education conventions.
 Upon his retirement from teaching in 2008, John held the position of Fine Arts Department Chairman at Brookland Middle School in Henrico County.

 As a freelance musician, John continues to play upright/string/double bass, electric bass guitar and acoustic guitar in numerous duos, combos, chamber ensembles and pit orchestras.
 Those groups' music encompasses a variety of styles including:

 He's been writing music for many years, mostly as an individual endeavor.
 He currently plays with his two bands:

 (Mr. Creger refers to the musicians in those groups as both being wonderful groups of musicians, and are some of the best of the best, musically and personally.)

 Editor’s note about Premiere Duo from The BashTM